-New students are admitted during the regular admission period in September, unless a different study programme track is determined during the intake interview.
+New students are admitted during the regular admission period in September or in February, unless a different study programme track is determined during the intake interview.
 The agreed upon study programme track and other agreements are presented to the Examination Board.
 They are recorded in the intake form that is included in the student's record.
 Please note:

 In the listing here below, the limits are the entrance requirements for the different phases of the course of study.
+See for information concerning assessments Paragraph 4.3 and concerning limits in Paragraph 4.2.